Jakobeha/treescript/README.md

 In the sugar and core phases:

-- (As before), a Descript source file is a list of record declarations followed by reducers.
+- (As before), a TreeScript source file is a list of record declarations followed by reducers.
 - Each record declaration consists of a (string) head, and a sequence of (string) identifiers which determine # of arguments (currently the identifiers are just for documentation).
 - Each reducer consists of an input value, output value, and a sequence of guards.
 - Each guard consists of an (output value) predicate and (input value) match.